sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 * HTTP is the transport protocol and is independent of the server-client agreement of the API.
 * A few examples of clients:
   * Web browsers retrieves data using HTTP GET requests and submits data through HTTP POST requests.
   * A native application could also make requests to a server and a client-side JavaScript application can use XMLHttpRequest to become an HTTP client (Ajax).
 In this case the response is usually not human readable but for further processing by the client.
   * A server can be a client of another service.
-Breaking down a monolithic service into smaller services is referred to as the microservices architecture or service-oriented architecture.
+Breaking down a monolithic service into smaller services is referred to as the **microservices architecture** or **service-oriented architecture**.
 * The goal for microservices architecture is to make each subservice independently deployable and evolvable.
 Therefore, we will need both forward and backward compatibility for the binary encodings of data.

 #### Web services